Sciprios/SwindonCovid/README.md

-# Swindon COVID-19 Data
+# Swindon Data Project

-This project was setup for personal interest in local COVID-19 data.
+This repository contains scripts and notebooks used for the analysis of Swindon data.

 I make no guarantees that the code is efficient or perfect but hopefully it will evolve!

+## Swindon COVID-19 Data
-## Contents
+### Contents

 Currently there are two Jupyter Notebooks which are viewable from the Github interface: